waydabber/BetterDisplay/README.md

 ### Other uses / features

-- **Reach the full brightness potential of your XDR or HDR display (available in the [latest beta](https://github.com/waydabber/BetterDummy/releases/tag/v1.2.3-beta)).**
+- Reach the full brightness potential of your XDR or HDR display (available in the [latest beta](https://github.com/waydabber/BetterDummy/releases)).
+- Change the display's brightness, volume and colors via software and hardware (DDC) control (available in the [latest beta](https://github.com/waydabber/BetterDummy/releases)).
 - The app is  useful for anybody who is not satisfied with the offered default HiDPI resolutions offered by macOS.
 - Use headless Macs (servers) with any resolution and HiDPI mode for remote access.
 - Create Picture in Picture window for any real or dummy displays. *